 Use nonlinear optimization for estimating and tuning parameters, finding optimal designs, computing optimal trajectories, constructing robust portfolios, and other applications where there is a nonlinear relationship between variables.

 Linear Programming Solvers

 Apply dual-simplex or interior-point algorithms to solve linear programs.

 Use linear programming on problems such as resource allocation, production planning, blending, and investment planning.
-Use quadratic programming on problems such as design optimization, portfolio optimization, and control of hydroelectric dams.
+Use quadratic and second-order cone programming on problems such as design optimization, portfolio optimization, and control of hydroelectric dams.

 Solve mixed-integer linear programming problems using the branch and bound algorithm, which includes preprocessing, heuristics for generating feasible points, and cutting planes.